 The best time to Visit Banff National Park is during the summer or winter seasons: December to March and June to August.
-Canada’s first national park, which is part of the Canadian Rocky Mountain Parks UNESCO World Heritage Site, is a stunning place to visit and as such, sees more than 3 million visitors a year.
+Canada’s first national park, which is part of the Canadian Rocky Mountain Parks UNESCO World Heritage Site, is a stunning place to visit and as such, sees more than four million visitors a year.
 During the winter months, the park becomes a haven for snow sports enthusiasts while the summer months are ideal for enjoying the park’s shimmering lakes and hiking and biking.
 The shoulder seasons of spring and fall still offer things to see and do, but weather can be unpredictable so planning ahead is key.

 Banff National Park has a subarctic climate which means the region gets cold, snowy winters and mild summers.
 January is the coldest month in the park, while July sees the warmest temperatures.
 During the winter months the park’s peaks and ski hills get quite a bit of snow, which can often remain well into spring.
 No matter when you visit, you will need to be prepared for inclement weather and unpredictable temperatures, especially in the fall and winter seasons.